dwolfe884/dwolfe884.github.io/_posts/2021-08-17-Absolute_Dice.md

 As you can see in this screenshot, we are able to see that the file being opened is linux's ```/dev/urandom```.
 From this file 4 bytes of data are read in and used as the seed for srand.

-This is interesting to say the least.
+This is very interesting.
 I can't see any problem with using /dev/urandom to generate random noise to use as the seed for rand().
 I was stuck here for a while.
 I read a lot of blog posts about predicting random numbers and breaking different systems.
 However, all of those posts assumed that the seeding of the random number generator was flawed in some way and this challenge didn't seem to have any issues.

 I ended up diving back into ghidra to see if I had missed anything in the code.
 That's when I found 1 line of code that made 0 sense to me.